i20/promise/README.md

 # About

-**Promise.js** is a simple and lightweight JS promise library I made after discovering *Angular's $q* and [*Kris Kowal's Q*](https://github.com/kriskowal/q).
+**Promise.js** is a simple and lightweight JS promise library inspired by *Angular's $q* and [*Kris Kowal's Q*](https://github.com/kriskowal/q).

 JS promises just make the code more elegant by avoiding the *pyramid of doom* of too many nested callbacks when using asynchronous calls.

-As you know, promises are **now native** in most up-to-date JS engines via the constructor `Promise`.
-My library has no pretention to be better than native code and you should always prefer native implementation if concerned about code general quality.
-But if you're always eager to understand what happens under the hood like me feel free to use/fork/improve **Promise.js**, I will be happy to hear any constructive suggestion! :neckbeard:
+Promises are **now native** in most up-to-date JS engines via the constructor `Promise` but some older browsers may not support them natively or behave with quirks and that is where **Promise.js** comes to the rescue.
+Feel free to use/fork/improve it, I will be happy to hear any constructive suggestion! :neckbeard:

 # Use it

 ## Load the library

-To start using **Promise.js** just include the file with a traditionnal `<script>` tag and you're good to go !
+**Promise.js** is exposed as a *NodeJS* module (preferred) or as a simple global depending on the context of execution.
+More precisely meaning that :

+- if you use it through *NodeJS* then it is exposed as a module and you just need to `var Promise = require('./Promise.js');`
+- otherwise if you included it via a traditionnal `<script>` tag then it is injected as the global `Promise` (see `Promise.noConflict()`)

 ## Create a promise